I have a confession to make.

 The hollandaise looks more orange in color than what I’m used to.
-I asked the bartender what the secret ingredient was, and he assured me it was just butter.
+I asked the server what the secret ingredient was, and he assured me it was just butter.
 (It’s OK, Ruby Sunshine, you keep your secrets.
 I’ll just have to keep coming back.)

 The two benedicts pictured are the Eggs Blackstone and the Hot-Smoked Salmon.
-The Eggs Blackstone is a more traditional benedict with applewood-smoked bacon, a tomato and poached eggs over a biscuit with hollandaise.
+The Eggs Blackstone is a more traditional benedict with applewood-smoked bacon, tomato and poached eggs over a biscuit with hollandaise.

 The Hot-Smoked Salmon was more unique.
 It had poached eggs, dill hollandaise, red onions and flash-fried capers.

 Other benedicts on the menu include the Eggs Cochon Benedict, the Chicken St. Charles, and Bayou Shrimp with creole tomato sauce and fried green tomatoes.

 It was honestly a delicious combination of flavors that I would never be able to put together by myself.